rulesmate.com.au — Compliance reference

 Is the Australian Privacy Act stricter than GDPR?

 Not yet, but the gap is closing.
 GDPR is currently stricter on consent, individual rights and the 72-hour breach window.
-Australia's 2024-2026 reforms (statutory tort, exemption removal, ADM transparency, higher penalties) move it closer.
+Australia's 2024-2026 reforms (statutory tort, ADM transparency, higher penalties — plus a proposed but not-yet-law exemption removal) move it closer.

 When does the small-business exemption end?